JusticeProject/The-Witness-Puzzle-Solver/README.md

 `python .\Main.py`

 ## TODO list
-Add support for more than one puzzle!
+* Add support for more than one puzzle!
+* Clean up the code and add more comments to the code